All Episodes

 But today, I mean, this is outrageous what this judge allowed today.

-Folks, it's all up to the jury now, and it really depends on what they do because the uh in the Zimmerman trial.
+Folks, it's all up to the jury now, and it really depends on what they do because in the Zimmerman trial, I mean, every, I don't know, fear or fear, every fear that we've had about this appears to be manifesting itself.

-Greetings and great to have you, Rush Limbaugh and the EIB network.
+Greetings and great to have you.

 Three hours of broadcast excellence straight ahead.

-Prosecutors in the George Zimmerman murder trial want to ask jurors to consider lesser charges of third-degree murder and manslaughter because they know that they haven't made their case on first degree murder.
+Prosecutors in the George Zimmerman murder trial want to ask jurors to consider lesser charges of third-degree murder and manslaughter because they know that they haven't made their case on first-degree murder.

-Manslaughter and maybe uh second-degree murder, third degree murder.
+Manslaughter and maybe second-degree murder, third-degree murder.

-Are you ready for this?
+And then to compound this, are you ready for this?

-It looks like the judge is going to permit the jury to consider a charge of child abuse.
+It looks like the judge is going to permit the jury to consider a charge of child abuse because Trayvon Martin was 17 years old when this happened.

 The attorney for Zimmerman stood up and was beside himself.

-He said, They're pulling this, this is out of their hat.
+This is out of their hat.

 This has been buried deep.